the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab3_loops/_index.md

 ### Visualize the Fibonacci Sequence

-Use your working code draw a pattern that utilizes the Fibonacci sequence.
+Use your working code to draw a pattern that utilizes the Fibonacci sequence.

 {{< figure src="images/courses/cs9/unit00/03_loops4.png" width=40% alt-text="geometric drawing" >}}